 Plain and simple, sexual misconduct in any of its forms is prohibited, will not be tolerated and will be met with decisive administrative action.
-This includes crimes of dating violence, domestic violence, sexual assault and stalking.
+(The term "Sexual Misconduct includes crimes of dating violence, domestic violence, sexual assault and stalking.")

-In addition to the College's administrative procedure on Sexual Misconduct, a copy of the Campus Sexual Assault Victim's Bill of Rights is included here as well as a copy of the College's policy on Alcohol and Other Drugs.
+In addition to the College's administrative procedure on Sexual Misconduct, a copy of the Campus Sexual Assault Victim's Bill of Rights is included here as well as a copy of the College's Administrative Procedure on Alcohol and Other Drugs.